Spring Garden Revival

 Professional Mowing Standards & Turf Health Principles for Dighton's Soil Conditions

 Dighton’s soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow, and marine clay, each requiring tailored turf management.
-The UMass Extension Turf Program recommends mowing heights of 2.5-3.5 inches for Kentucky bluegrass, 2-3 inches for perennial ryegrass, 3-4 inches for tall fescue, and 2.5-3.5 inches for fine fescue, which comprises 50-70% of MA shade mixes.
-Always follow the One-Third Rule—never remove more than 1/3 of the blade height at a time.
+The UMass Extension Turf Program recommends mowing heights of 2.5-3.5 inches for Kentucky bluegrass, 2-3 inches for perennial ryegrass, 3-4 inches for tall fescue, and 2.5-3.5 inches for fine fescue, which comprises 50-70% of Massachusetts shade mixes.
+Always follow the One-Third Rule—never remove more than 1/3 of the grass blade in a single mowing.
 Sharpen mower blades every 20-25 hours of use to ensure clean cuts and reduce turf stress.
-Dighton’s acidic soils (pH 5.5-6.5) may require periodic liming for optimal turf health, as confirmed by the UMass Soil and Plant Nutrient Testing Laboratory.
+Dighton’s acidic soils (pH 5.5-6.5) may require lime applications, as confirmed by the UMass Soil and Plant Nutrient Testing Laboratory.

 Dighton Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

-Mowing near wetlands, vernal pools, and other protected areas in Dighton is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Mowing near wetlands and protected areas in Dighton is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25-50 feet of these sensitive zones require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Dighton Conservation Commission.
-Wildlife protection is also critical, with restrictions during the breeding season for birds (March-August) and vernal pool activity (March-June).
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for best practices.
-Always consult local regulations before mowing in these areas to avoid penalties and protect Dighton’s natural resources.
-Dighton Conservation Commission
+Buffer zones of 25-50 feet must be maintained from wetlands and vernal pools, and any work within these areas may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA).
+Special restrictions apply during wildlife breeding seasons—March through August for birds and March through June for vernal pools.
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended to protect sensitive habitats.
+For site-specific guidance, contact the Dighton Conservation Commission.

 979 Somerset Avenue, Dighton, MA 02715